xxykzz/CustomERC20/README.md

 # This is an implementation of the ERC20 Standard

-i use the implementation of the EIP ERC20 with the six functions and 2 events it needs;
+i use the implementation of the ERC20 STANDARD with the six functions and 2 events it needs;

 # The deploy to both devnets, BSC testnet, Polygon Mumbai